Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ### Sync type

-Currently supported sync modes are Mirror, Copy, Move or Archive
+Currently supported sync modes are Mirror, Copy, Move or Archive. <span style="color: red; "><u>Synchronization is done in one direction of the target from the master.</u></span>

 - Mirror